IntelMin/IntelMin/README.md

 ## About

-😎 Trusted engineer with 8+ years of experience in blockchain industry.
+😎 Trusted engineer with 8+ years of experience in web & blockchain industry.

 🔭 Spent multiple years building up blockchain infrastructure for several organizations with combined experience in FinTech, Software Engineering, and Blockchain Architecture.